 The goal of an INTJ in communication is brevity—the shortest communication is the best.
 Relationships tend to be very much on their terms, and they are not hugely confrontational.
 The more the INTJ considers you his or her intellectual peer, the better your relationship.
 Living in their own bubble, if you do your job, they are usually amicable.

 The least frequent NT type in management, INTPs are most successful as managers when in an industry like security or inspection.
-They are relentless in finding flaws or spotting something that is wrong.
+They are relentless in finding flaws or spotting something wrong.
 INTPs are prone to see the detail that will keep a plan from working or the fatal flaw that could be the deal-breaker.

 Therefore, they can be tough to manage.
 Though they're extremely smart, they can often get marginalized as naysayers.

 What INTPs see should be listened to, but if you don't like a boss who makes anal retentive an art form, you're in the wrong place working for him or her.
 INTPs are one of the most introspective of all the personality types, and they are the type most attuned to their own weaknesses and challenges.
 As such, they are working on themselves every day.

 The "NT" Challenge